Cloud Migration – Security Risks and How to Mitigate Them

 Listen on the go!

-Cloud computing is an innovation that has witnessed tremendous growth in a very short time, more than any other emerging technology in the last century, due to the numerous benefits it offers that every sector and business can take advantage of.
+Cloud computing is an innovation that has witnessed more tremendous growth than any other emerging technology in the last century in a very short period of time due to the numerous benefits that it offers that every sector and business can take advantage of.

-In the present situation, undoubtedly, 2020/21 witnessed the world adapting to the global pandemic and focusing more on shifting the entire organization’s resources to the cloud rather than utilizing some of the services expected to be scalable per customer demands.
+In the present situation, undoubtedly, 2020/21 witnessed the world adapting to the global pandemic and put more focus on shifting the entire organization’s resources to the cloud rather than utilizing some of the services which are expected to be scalable as per customer demands.

-It can’t be limited to a specific sector or specific industry.
-However, the entire next generation of organizations will focus their shift to cloud adoption on industries ranging from manufacturing to health care to entertainment and the Internet of Things.
+It can’t be limited to a specific sector or specific industry, but the entire next generation of organizations will focus their shift to cloud adoption on ranging sectors from manufacturing to health care, to entertainment, and the Internet of things.

-Despite the multitude of benefits that cloud computing platforms offer, some inherent challenges and risks may arise due to known or unknown factors like lack of the right strategy, not utilizing the cloud services appropriately, and, most importantly, not applying the secure controls as per the organization’s business needs and goals.
+Although the multitude of benefits that cloud computing platforms offer, there are inherent challenges and risks that may arise due to known or unknown factors like lack of the right strategy, not utilizing the cloud services properly, and most importantly, not applying the secure controls as per the organization’s business needs and goals.

-Cloud applications and data pose the same threats or risks as traditional data center applications and data.
-The root cause of challenges specific to cloud migration security differs due to various factors.
+The cloud applications and data pose the same level of threats or risks when compared with traditional data center applications and data.
+The root cause of challenges specific to cloud migration differs due to various factors.

-The most prevalent security risks that organizations should consider and plan for appropriate remediation while moving resources to the cloud are as follows.
+The most prevalent security risks that every organization should consider and plan for appropriate remediation while moving resources to the cloud are as follows.

 Customers have less visibility when compared with traditional data center models

-In the traditional data center model, customers have clear visibility over the various resources at each location, the proper segregation of roles, and access controls to these resources per organizational business policies.
+In the traditional data center model, customers have clear visibility over the various resources that are there at each location and have the proper segregation of roles and access controls to these resources as per the organizational business policies.

-Even though resources are frequently onboard and offboard, assigning and managing controls to these resources is difficult for the IT department.
+Even though resources are onboard and offboard frequently, assigning and managing controls to these resources is a difficult task for the IT department.

 Data is always available over the public network

-In contrast to traditional data center access controls where sensitive data is stored, various types of controls are enforced, ranging from locked physical locations, deploying offline servers, and isolating data networks to deploying best-in-class firewalls and taking advantage of different cryptographic methods available in organizations to protect the data.
+In contrast to traditional data center access controls where sensitive data is stored, enforcing various types of controls ranging from locked physical locations, deploying offline servers, and isolating data networks to deploying best-in-class firewalls and taking advantage of various cryptographic methods available in organizations to protect the data.

-In cloud environments, data is stored in several locations per the application needs, size, and data archiving needs.
+In cloud environments, data is stored in several locations as per the application needs, size, and archiving needs of data.

 Also, regardless of the sensitivity of the data, it is always available over the public network, increasing the attack surface.

-Even though data is the only resource customers should always protect in any available cloud models, most customers fail to understand this important diligence.
+Even though data is the only resource that should be always protected by customers in any of the available cloud models, most of the customers fail to understand this important diligence.

 On-demand provision of resources

-The key benefit in cloud environments is the provision of resources and applications as per customer demand, which eases business operations seamlessly.
-However, it also increases the risk associated with those new resources and applications.
+The key benefit in cloud environments is the provision of resources and applications as per customer demand, which eases the business operations seamlessly, but it also increases the risk associated with those new resources and applications.

-For example, it may spin up resources that the organizations do not need, resources that are not authorized by organization security policies, not applying proper access controls for every resource as per organization security policies, and also the risk of users using specific software which they are not supposed to use.
+For example, it may spin up resources that are not actually needed by the organizations, resources which are not authorized by organization security policies, not applying proper access controls for each and every resource as per organization security policies, and also the risk of users using specific software which they are not supposed to use.

 In large enterprise environments where resources and applications are most frequently spined-up and down, thus increasing the risks of applying proper access controls for all these resources.